xLPMG/algorithm-engineering/answers/lecture_1/report.md

 ### 2. Create a parallel version of the π program (slide 16)

-Since we already implemented this during class, I decided to take `code/pi_openmp_v1.cpp` and try to improve it.
+Since we already implemented this during class, I decided to take `code/pi_openmp_v1.cpp` and tried to improve it.
 For this, I also used the help of an LLM (Github Copilot).
 The resulting code uses the `for reduction` directive and the code can be seen in `code/pi_openmp_v2.cpp`.

 ### 3. Watch the times your implementation needs with different numbers of threads